Nickel Boron BCG - Top 3 Reasons Your AR15 Needs One

 All of these tasks benefit from proper lubrication.
 Proper lubrication reduces friction between the mating surfaces of the carrier, upper receiver, cam pin, bolt and barrel extension.
-Lack of lubrication in these areas increases friction and can result in loss of carrier velocity and failures to properly eject cases or feed cartridges.
+Lack of lubrication in these areas increases friction and can result in loss of carrier velocity and failures to properly extract and eject cases or feed cartridges.

 This is where a Nickel Boron Bolt Carrier Group really shines.
 Nickel Boron is an advanced metal finish that offers high resistance to wear and corrosion as well as having an ultra low co-efficient of friction.